SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

  <br>![](../ex3/images/ex162-32-10.png)
    <br>
-## Step 3 - Deploy the IFlow
+## Step 3 - Deploy the Integration Flow
-Now that the configuration is complete, we will move ahead and deploy the IFlow.
+Now that the configuration is complete, we will move ahead and deploy the integration flow.

 1. Click on 'Deploy' in the configuration dialog from the previous step.
 OR you can open the editor to 'Deploy' the flow Select the default 'Cloud Integration' as the runtime profile to deploy the content into.